autolab-fi/line-robot-curriculum/lessons/lesson_1_test_drive.md

 # Lesson 1.
 Test drive

 ## Lesson objective
-Meet our robot and get it moving immediately.
+Get started with the robot and get it moving immediately.

 ## Introduction
 In this lesson we will show you how to make our robot go forward.